 So you want to go to dental school...

 A high GPA is an important aspect of your application to dental school.
-A GPA of >3.6 is ideal, but a lower GPA is not a deal breaker.
+A GPA of >3.6 is ideal, but a lower GPA will not guarantee a rejection.
 GPA averages vary between schools.
 It is, of course, important to work hard to keep your GPA up.

 Don't think of these as a check list.
 You really should desire to find and learn about medicine and all of its specialties.
 Here, quality is better than quantity.
 Quality experiences consist of face-to-face interactions with patients - not just watching.
 Of course any experience is better than none, but find those that you can talk and help patients.